PlaidWeb/publ-site/content/manual/Getting started.md

 export PATH=$HOME/Library/Python/3.7/bin:$PATH
 ```

-As an alternative to homebrew you can install Python 3.5 or later from the [Python website](http://python.org) or using your package manager of choice.
+As an alternative to homebrew you can install Python 3.5 or later from the [Python website](http://python.org), using your package manager of choice, or using [pyenv](https://github.com/pyenv/pyenv-installer).

 ### Linux/FreeBSD/etc.